Carbon River Right Bank Floodplain Connection Project

 - March 2022: Final Engineering Design

 Community input on the three alternatives is vital to help shape the future of the Carbon River Right Bank Floodplain Connection Project.
-A series of open houses, mail notices, surveys and interviews will be available to the community and to those interested or directly impacted by this project.
-Based on evolving social distancing guidelines from local, state, and federal public health agencies, open houses and other outreach may take place online throughout this project.
 We will share the most up to date information here as it is available.

 The results of the study will be finalized and made public.